camptocamp/hr-holidays/hr_holidays_natural_period/README.rst

 1. Go to *Leaves > Dashboard*.
 2. Select dragging on the calendar the days you want to be on leave, or go to the form view for selecting start and end dates.
-3. Select the proper "Leave Type" that has "Natural day" selected in "Request unit".
+3. Select the proper "Leave Type" that has "Natural day" or "Natural day (Half Day)" selected in "Request unit".
 4. If no leave type is yet specified, then default configuration is to exclude public holidays.
 5. The number of days will be computed without employee calendar used.